Rev Up Your Local SEO in 2025 & Beyond

 Meta Descriptions

-Meta descriptions leave room to get creative by adding more context to what your page is about.
-A good meta description can assist with improving your website’s CTR in search engine results.
+Meta descriptions leave room for creativity by adding more context to what your page is about.
+A good meta description can help improve your website’s CTR in search engine results.

 Header Tags (H1, H2, H3, etc.)